Alfakynz/WildLight/README.md

 If you'd like to contribute:

 - Open an issue to suggest an idea, report a bug, or discuss a change
-- Submit a pull request if you have an improvement to propose (compatibility fix, etc)
+- Submit a pull request if you have an improvement to propose (compatibility fix, or anything else)
 - Make sure your changes respect the mod structure

 If you have any questions, feel free to join the Discord server: https://discord.gg/TcmUQHZ5U4